telefonicaid/fiware-facts/README.rst

 ----------

 Fiware-Cloto
     Fiware-Cloto is part of FIWARE Policy Manager.
-It provides an REST API to create rules associated to servers, subscribe servers to Context Broker to get information about resources consumption of that servers and launch actions described in rules when conditions are met.
+It provides a REST API to create rules associated to servers, subscribe servers to Context Broker to get information about resources consumption of that servers and launch actions described in rules when conditions are met.